DFE-Digital/Enterprise-Security-Architecture/Guidelines/GDL-SEC004 - ITHC Common Findings.md

 ### How?

-* Domain join IaaS servers to a domain under active management

-* Ensure appropriate and up to date Windows Group Policies are applied

-* Configure standalone or non-domain joined servers appropriately
+* Ensure IaaS servers are domain joined to an approved, managed DfE domain (i.e. DEAD, TEAD, PPAD, REDPPAD, AD and REDAD) - these all benefit from consistent policies applied by the Cyber Security Team

+* If it is not possible to join to an approved, managed domain  request policies from Cyber Security.

 * [Windows IIS Crypto](https://www.nartac.com/Products/IISCrypto/)